totetmatt/totetmatt/README.md

 ## I'm doing some code

 I'm the creator of the <a href="https://gephi.org/plugins/#/plugin/twitter-streaming-importer">Gephi Twitter Streaming Importer</a> that allows people to visualize twitter in real time with graph visualization.

 You can see my presentation at FOSDEM 2017 here : <a href="https://archive.fosdem.org/2017/schedule/event/graph_streaming_twitter_gephi/"> https://archive.fosdem.org/2017/schedule/event/graph_streaming_twitter_gephi/ </a>.

 <!-- Video -->

-Also created a platform software, Mediamur, to visualise in realtime media from twitter.
+Also created a platform software, <a href="https://github.com/totetmatt/mediamur">Mediamur</a>, to visualise in realtime media from twitter.

 ### Current focus :

-- GLSL, 2D/3D Graphics for shadershowdown, 4k intro making
+- GLSL, OpenGL & WebGL, Three.js, 2D/3D Graphics for shadershowdown, 4k intro making
 - ffmpeg, Gmic for video and image manipulation
 - Rust
 <!-- -->